-At the outset, at least two material factual issues make themselves glaringly apparent: the debtor's intent and the creditor's reliance.
+Under either subsection of 523(a)(2), two material factual issues make themselves glaringly apparent: the Defendant's intent in making a misrepresentation and the creditor's reliance.

 Fraudulent misrepresentation requires that the representation is accompanied by an element of scienter: the maker of the representation must (a) know or believe that the matter is not as he represents it to be, (b) lack confidence in the accuracy of his representation, or (c) know that he does not have the basis for the representation.
 Hernandez v.
 Sulier (In re Sulier), 541 B.R.
 867, 879 (Bankr.
 D. Minn.
 2015).
 To amount to fraud, a statement must be made deliberately and intentionally with the intention and purpose of deceiving.
 Lindau v.
-Nelson (In re Nelson), 357
+Nelson (In re Nelson), 357 B.R.

-B.R.
 508, 513 (B.A.P.
 8th Cir.
 2006).
 When assessing the debtor's knowledge that the representation was false, the court must consider the debtor's knowledge and experience.
 Merchants Nat'l Bank v.
 Moen (In re Moen), 238 B.R.
 785, 791 (B.A.P.
 8th Cir.
 1999) (citing Federal Trade Comm'n v.
 Duggan (In re Duggan), 169 B.R.
 318, 324 (Bankr.
 E.D.N.Y.
 1994)).
 The knowledge requirement can be satisfied with a finding that the debtor recklessly disregarded the truth by making the false representation under circumstances where he should have known it to be false.
 Id.